 - With all these minerals, liver supports your body’s detoxification pathways, and consuming liver actually HELPS your liver to function better.
 In fact, consuming liver is an effective liver cleanse; it gives your body and your liver all the nutrients you need to detoxify properly.
 This is the number one reason that I love liver as it’s easy to lose sight of just how many toxins we are exposed to with modern living and by consuming liver we support detoxification naturally!

 - Liver also is packed with iron.
-If you struggle with any type of anaemia (a clear sign of an iron deficiency) this is probably the best food to consume because it contains folate, iron and vitamin B12.
+If you struggle with anaemia, liver is probably the best food to consume because it contains folate, iron and vitamin B12.
 These are the three vitamins and minerals you need in order to overcome anaemia naturally.

 - It also contains balanced quantities of vitamin A which is an important catalyst for many biochemical processes in the body and is absolutely essential for nutrient assimilation, bone development and fertility.